Bartlesville Radio » News » One Dead in Fatal Collision, Southbound Hwy 75 Blocked

 Southbound U.S. Highway 75 traffic is being diverted onto W 2900 Road to Old Highway 75 at this time.
 Undersheriff Copeland said that's approximately three-quarters of a mile west of Highway 75.
 He said the detour will take you south towards a Dollar General and the Walmart Distribution Center.
 You should be able to access Highway 75 from County Road 3000 from there.

 Law enforcement asks that you avoid the area if possible.
 Again, both southbound lanes are closed and it's unknown when the lanes will be reopened.
+Undersheriff Copeland said it could take an hour or several hours before the southbound lanes of Hwy 75 where the accident occurred will re-open.

+Washington County Emergency Management is helping with traffic control as is local fire departments.
+The Washington County Sheriff's Office is also on scene.

 We will have more information when it becomes available.